k1lgor/hugo-portfolio/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Linux and Shell scripting
+  - Linux/Bash
+  - Python/Golang
+  - Django/Gin
-  - Python, Golang
+  - Docker/k8s
-  - Back-end with Django, Flask
-  - Docker, k8s
+  - CI/CD Pipelines
-  - GitHub Actions
+  - AI

 # Education to show in About widget
 education: